FluidEng/fluiddev/README.md

 Bounding boxes and polygons

+## How to use Python libs

+First program, main.py run the computations
+Second program, main_cv.py runs the computations and also verify the execution plotting the cloud points generated and also the transformation

 ## Motivation/Background

 Fish eye lenses are useful for capturing large field of views from a static position.
 However, the optical distortion characteristics can vary widely between manufacturers/models and subtly between "identical" lenses due to manufacturing imperfections (see two different examples in the comments below).